-- 3.19 On this basis, the fundamental objectives of the Green Belt- to prevent urban sprawl, keep land open and to be permanent- will no longer apply to Bericote's sites.
-The enclosure of the sites by WMI completely removes their contribution to Green Belt purposes: - The Gravelly Way site will be an isolated island of Green Belt within a large industrial area, unconnected to any other Green Belt land. - The Vicarage Road site will be surrounded on 3 sides by industrial development and have only a weak connection with the Green Belt- but more importantly, if retained as Green Belt, it will simply serve to stop two areas of industrial estate merging with each other- the Council's evidence shows that there is no risk of settlements merging here- this is simply a small gap within an existing industrial estate. - 3.20 Bericote consider that it is illogical to leave these sites as Green Belt when they do not perform any Green Belt function. - 3.21 Retaining Bericote's sites in the Green Belt would not comply with the following elements of National Policy: - (a) It will not prevent urban sprawl, as required by NPPF 137 - (b) It would not serve any of the five purposes set out at NPPF 138 - (c) As a result, it is not necessary to keep this land permanently open, as required by NPPF 143 b) - (d) There will be pressure, both now and in future Plan reviews, to release this land as it does not perform any Green Belt purpose.
-Therefore, it will contribute to pressure on, and thus reduced permanence of, Green Belt boundaries in the long term.
-Permanence is required by NPPF 137 and NPPF 140. - 3.22 In order to change Green Belt boundaries, national policy expects the demonstration of exceptional circumstances.
-This case, those circumstances are: - Failure against multiple points of policy guidance, such that retaining these sites as Green Belt is illogical, unreasonable and unsound. - There is a qualitative need for local employment space, which is set out in more detail in Section 4. - 3.23 Bericote suggest that the following remedies are appropriate in this case: - 1) If it is accepted that there is a qualitative need for employment space that is not met by the current proposed allocations (see Section 4), then Bericote's site should be allocated for employment purposes, specifically to meet that need. - 2) If that need case is not accepted, the site could be safeguarded to meet future development needs.
-The sites are no longer appropriate to retain as Green Belt, and;
+- 3.23 On this basis, the fundamental objectives of the Green Belt- to prevent urban sprawl, keep land open and to be permanent- will no longer apply to Bericote's sites.
+The enclosure of the sites by WMI completely removes their contribution to Green Belt purposes: - The Gravelly Way site will be an isolated island within a large industrial area, unconnected to any other open land. - The Vicarage Road site will be surrounded on 3 sides by industrial development and have only a weak connection with open land- but more importantly, it will simply serve to stop two areas of industrial estate merging with each other- the Council's evidence shows that there is no risk of settlements merging here- this is simply a small gap within an existing industrial estate. - 3.24 Bericote consider that it is illogical to leave any of these sites (WMI / E33, E51a and E51b) as Green Belt when they do not perform any Green Belt function. - 3.25 Retaining Bericote's sites in the Green Belt would not comply with the following elements of National Policy: - (a) It will not prevent urban sprawl, as required by NPPF 137 - (b) It would not serve any of the five purposes set out at NPPF 138

-&lt;sup>8 NPPF 137
+&lt;sup>10 NPPF 137